 - Often, the majority of Data Engineers spend their time in building and executing data pipelines.
 To ease this step, they can now use the AWS Lambda function to process the data.

 Learn about the difference between Data Engineer and Data Scientist in our blog on Data Engineer vs Data Scientist!

 Data Science projects largely depend on the information infrastructure structured by Data Engineers.
 They typically implement their pipelines based on the ETL (extract, transform, and load) model.

-The Data Engineering basics revolve around the typical tools that find their usage in the daily life of a Data Engineer.
+The Data Engineering basics revolve around the typical Data Engineering tools that find their usage in the daily life of a Data Engineer.